Rykov7/Stan/README.md

  * Help users with googling when they send search query to your group instead of Google
  * Make faces when doubtful bloggers are mentioned
  * Etc. (functionality is growing up)

+## Usage
+You can use this repository as an precoded customizeble bot.
+Original bot username: @LutzPyBot